Cortisol is known as the stress hormone because of its role in the body’s stress response. But cortisol is about more than just stress.

 A high cortisol level can mean several things.

 High cortisol may be referred to as Cushing syndrome.
 This condition results from your body making too much cortisol.
-(Similar symptoms can arise after taking high doses of corticosteroids, so it’s recommended that this be ruled out before testing for Cushing syndrome).
+(Similar symptoms can arise after taking high doses of corticosteroids, so that this be ruled out before testing for Cushing syndrome).

 Some common symptoms of Cushing syndrome include: